ioi-foundation/dcrypt/crates/symmetric/README.md

 # Symmetric Cryptography (`symmetric`)

-The `dcrypt-symmetric` crate provides a high-level, secure, and easy-to-use API for common symmetric encryption algorithms within the DCRYPT ecosystem.
+The `dcrypt-symmetric` crate provides a high-level, secure, and easy-to-use API for common symmetric encryption algorithms within the dcrypt ecosystem.
 It is built upon the low-level cryptographic primitives in `dcrypt-algorithms` and integrates with `dcrypt-api` for a unified and robust error-handling system.

 This crate is designed for both ease of use in common scenarios and the flexibility required for more complex applications, such as streaming large files.